mathieu-benoit/mathieu-benoit.github.io/app/content/presentations/index.md

 title: presentations
 ---

-Here is the list of the 43 public presentations and workshops I have built and delivered.
+Here is the list of the 45 public presentations and workshops I have built and delivered.

+## 2023 (2)

+- _(Coming)_ 2023-05 - GitOpsCon NA 2023 - Bundle, Test, Sign, Verify and Deploy Gatekeeper Policies As OCI Image
+- _(Coming)_ 2023-03 - GDG Cloud Montreal - Sigstore Cosign with GKE, GAR and KMS

 ## 2022 (7)